-Share-based payments expense was \$608,944, compared to \$892,417 during fiscal 2018 and \$5,433 during fiscal 2017.
-The share-based payments expense was for the fair value of share options recognized as an expense during the year based on the fair valued determined the Black Scholes option pricing model valuation of share options granted during the years ended December 31, 2019 and 2018.
+Share-based payments expense was \$29,854, compared to \$472,120 during YTD 2019.
+The share-based payments expense is the fair value of share options recognized as an expense during the period based on the fair valued determined by the Black-Scholes option pricing model valuation.